Karnak

 - "(0008,1030)" #StudyDescription

-Computation of the patient’s age at the time of the exam.
+Calculate and set the patient’s age at the time of the exam:

 - name: "Expression"